fledge-iot/fledge/docs/05_testing.rst

   $

-For each plugin, you will see corresponding category e.g. for foglamp-south-coap the registered category will be ``{ "key": "COAP", "description": "CoAP Listener South Plugin"}``.
+For each plugin, you will see corresponding category e.g. For foglamp-south-coap the registered category will be ``{ "key": "COAP", "description": "CoAP Listener South Plugin"}``.
 The configuration for the OMF Translator used to stream the South data is initially disabled, all you can see about the settings is:

 .. code-block:: console